kuchedav/print_shape/README.md

 ## Output
 There is no output for this function.
 It only prints the information in the terminal.

-One line of printout contains follwing information:
+One line of print-out contains follwing information:
 ```
 |___<level> [<obj_type>] (<obj_shape>)
 ```